eliran143/Mail2json/README.md

 # Mail2json
 Docker stack to convert mail to json and save it in mongo.

-Based on MailToJson by https://www.newsmanapp.com/
+Based on MailToJson project by https://www.newsmanapp.com/

 Build:
 ```